 We want to work out how it will work in the field, before it is in the fieldRene Braun

-We recently sat down with Rene Braun, technical manager of aerothermal design at B&B-AGEMA, to talk about their digital approach to turbine design – the “design digital rig”.
-The aim is to build up a model of the complete machine in a virtual environment, then simulate, analyze and understand performance over all possible operating conditions – before building the machine.
+We recently sat down with Rene Braun, technical manager of aerothermal design at B&B-AGEMA, to talk about their digital approach to turbine design, the “design digital rig”.
+This approach builds up a model of the complete machine in a virtual environment.
+You can then simulate, analyze and understand performance over all possible operating conditions – before building the machine.

 “We want to figure out how it will work in the field, before it is in the field” says Rene.
 And Simcenter tools are enabling B&B-AGEMA to do just that: building geometry, analyzing airflow, heat transfer and combustion and rapidly exploring alternative designs.
 “We can achieve a high quality turbine in a very short time” states Rene.

 Watch the video to find out more about B&B-AGEMA’s use of Simcenter:

 B&B-AGEMA use a complete, automated design approach, with NX for model design, Simcenter STAR-CCM+ for 3D CFD and HEEDS for design exploration and optimization.
 Read more about their design process for hydrogen-fueled turbines.
 And find out more about Simcenter’s use for turbine design in these blogs: